stakater/Forecastle/README.md

 ## Admin Guide

-This section is intended for Administrators aiming to deploy Forecastle in Kubernetes environments.
+This section is intended for Administrators aiming to deploy Forecastle on their clusters.
 Forecastle offers flexible deployment options, accommodating both Kubernetes and OpenShift platforms with ease.

-You have the choice of deploying Forecastle using traditional Kubernetes manifests or through Helm charts.
+You have the choice of deploying Forecastle using traditional manifests or through Helm charts.
 Detailed instructions for both methods are provided below to guide you through the deployment process.

 ### Vanilla Manifests